 - I emphasise the two main points made by Isaacs J. in this exposition of what is meant by ‘the business of a banker’:

-- The primary and essential characteristic of the business of a banker is that he trades in the money of depositors.
+(i) The primary and essential characteristic of the business of a banker is that he trades in the money of depositors.
 Both etymologically and historically, a ‘bank’ is first and foremost a place for the deposit of money by the public.

-- A banker is a trader in money.
-An institution whose main or substantial business is not that of a dealer in money is not carrying on the business of a banker merely because it performs one or more functions that are ordinarily carried on by banks.
+is not that of a dealer in money is not carrying on the business of a banker merely because

-- Halsbury’s Laws of England (2nd Edition Vol. i, pp. 783, 793–4 note (f)), while admitting that it is not clear what precisely constitutes banking business, adopts a narrower test than that propounded by Isaacs J. The view taken in Halsbury is that ‘probably the real test is the receiving of money to be withdrawn by cheque’.
+it performs one or more functions that are ordinarily carried on by banks. - Halsbury’s Laws of England (2nd Edition Vol. i, pp. 783, 793–4 note (f)), while admitting that it is not clear what precisely constitutes banking business, adopts a narrower test than that propounded by Isaacs J. The view taken in Halsbury is that ‘probably the real test is the receiving of money to be withdrawn by cheque’.
 In this view an ordinary savings bank would not be held to be carrying on ‘the business of a banker’.
 The definition in Halsbury was adopted by Griffith C.J. in Savings Bank of Victoria v.
 Permewan Wright (1914) 19 C.L.R.
 457, 466.
-But this was a dissenting view, and was expressly rejected by the majority of the Court.
-In my opinion, therefore, the Commonwealth’s banking power should not be regarded as limited to what may be called cheque-paying banks.
+But this was a dissenting view, and was expressly rejected by

-- Modern banks ordinarily carry on a number of activities which are conveniently associated with the business of banking, as thus described, but which strictly speaking do not form part of it.
+the majority of the Court.
+In my opinion, therefore, the Commonwealth’s banking power should not be regarded as limited to what may be called cheque-paying banks. - Modern banks ordinarily carry on a number of activities which are conveniently associated with the business of banking, as thus described, but which strictly speaking do not form part of it.
 Thus in Halsbury’s Laws of England (2nd Edition Vol. i, p.
 789 note (c)) it is said that ‘numerous other functions undertaken by modern bankers, such as payment of domiciled bills, custody of valuable discounting bills, stockbroking, executor and trustee business, trust corporation work, do not come within the strict definition of banking business’.
 No doubt the Commonwealth’s banking power would enable it to regulate these and other like activities, but only when carried on by banks, and also to decide what functions, incidental to banking business strictly so called, a bank may be permitted to carry on: First National Bank v.
 Fellows (1917) 244 U.S. 416.

 - In my opinion the word ‘banking’, as used in the Constitution, denotes a nexus of financial transactions, based upon deposits of money by the public.
 The scope of the power cannot be ascertained by breaking up or analysing out what banks ordinarily do into a series of individual transactions, and assuming that the power attaches to each of those transactions, by whomever entered into.
 Lending money on security, for example, is an ordinary incident in the business of a banker.
 Many other institutions and persons are also engaged in the business of lending money on security.
 But that will not, of itself, show that they are carrying on the business of a banker, or are engaged in ‘banking’.